A million things can go wrong during a

 You have to wear a bra when you run anyhow (yes, you do), so why not make it do double duty by carrying a water bottle on your back?

-Pros: The low-profile mesh pocket means this bra looks good with or without a bottle stashed in it, perfect for women who like to run with just a bra as their top.
+Pros: The low-profile mesh pocket means this tank top looks good with or without a bottle stashed in it.
+Hydro Pocket also carries sports bras, perfect for women who like to run with just a bra as their top.
 No extra layers, straps or packs required.
-Plus, it's one of the most affordable items on this list.

-Cons: I have no idea how this would work with a shirt.
+Cons: Specifically for the bra, I have no idea how it would work with a shirt.

 Runners are famous for their strong, powerful legs, so take advantage of that muscle by using it to tote your water.

-Pros: It's a novel idea and for people who can't or just dislike carrying things on their backs, waists or hands, it's nice to have other options.
-Plus, who doesn't want to feel like a super-stealthy spy on their run?
+Pros: This product is a novel idea, and for people who can’t or just dislike carrying things on their backs, waists or hands, it’s nice to have other options.
+Plus, who doesn’t want to feel like a super-stealthy spy on their run?

 Cons: I… dunno about this one, guys.
 If you’re going to have a waist belt, why not just strap the water bottle to it and skip the thigh?
 Plus, chafing looks like a real problem here.
 But, I haven’t tried this one, so maybe it’s amazingly comfy.